Loading lesson…

 The big idea: AI is a nested family of techniques.
 Knowing which layer someone is talking about keeps you from being fooled by vague language.

-What is the core idea behind "Defining Artificial Intelligence"?
+What is the main idea of "Defining Artificial Intelligence"?